microsoft/DirectX-Graphics-Samples/Samples/UWP/D3D12LinkedGpus/readme.md

 # The Affinity Layer Library

 One important thing to note about this sample is that it also demonstrates the usage of a helper library called the affinity layer.
 When working with two GPUs, the CPU will need to submit work to each GPU.
-Certain objects (ie. command lists, command queues, etc) can be 'affinitized' allowing work to be submitted to a specific GPU.
+Certain objects (that is, command lists, command queues, etc) can be 'affinitized' allowing work to be submitted to a specific GPU.
 The affinity layer also provides a simple way for the app to submit work to multiple GPUs at the same time.
 The affinity layer adds a thin layer of abstraction to help you enable MultiGPU in your app.

 This library is intended to help apps kick start their MultiGPU implementation.
 The library itself is called the affinity layer in that execution and resources can be 'affinitized' to one or more GPUs in the system.
 This library should help developers quickly bring up DirectX 12 MultiGPU in their engines.